A Comprehensive Guide to Understanding High-Functioning Alcoholics

 What are risk factors for alcohol addiction?

-While the specific cause of alcohol addiction is unknown, there are some factors that may put a person at greater risk of developing this disease.
+While the specific cause of alcohol addiction is unknown, there are some factors that may put a person at greater risk of developing an addiction.

 Recognised risk factors include having: